OlleLindgren/data-cache/README.md

 cache.write(df, filename)
 ```

 `pandas.to_feather` is used under the hood, which introduces certain requirements on what files may be cached.
 Non-default (non-range) indexes will not work, and column datatypes are restricted to the native C datatypes.
-For these reasons, it works very well to replace `pd.read_csv()` with `cache.read()`, while replacing intermediary pd.DataFrame objects may be trickier.
+For these reasons, it works very well to replace `pd.read_csv()` with `cache.read()`, while caching intermediary pd.DataFrame objects is often trickier.